jspsych/jsPsych/.changeset/hip-planets-cough.md

 "@jspsych/plugin-webgazer-validate": patch
 ---

-Replace plain functions with arrow functions to avoid masking of `this`
+Consistently replace anonymous functions with arrow functions to avoid masking of `this`